 Erected 1992 by Riverside County Historical Commission, Billy Holcomb Chapter No. 1069, E Clampus Vitus.
 (Marker Number 60.)

 Other nearby markers.
-Soviet Transpolar Landing Site (approx. 11 miles away); Transpolar Record Flight Site (approx. 12.3 miles away); Speed-of-Light Experiment (approx. 13.9 miles away); Hemet Maze Stone (approx. 14.3 miles away); Henry Harbinson Sinclair (approx. 14.5 miles away).
+At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
+Saahatpa (approx. 8.4 miles away); Soviet Transpolar Landing Site (approx. 11 miles away); Transpolar Record Flight Site (approx. 12.3 miles away); Speed-of-Light Experiment (approx. 13.9 miles away); Hemet Maze Stone (approx. 14.3 miles away); Henry Harbinson Sinclair (approx. 14˝ miles away).

 Regarding Banning Woman's Club Clubhouse.
 The city of Banning was originally named after Ransom Moore.
 As General Phineas Banning was one of southern California's leading business and political figures, Ransom Moore decided to change the name of the town of Moore to Banning in 1877 or 1878.
 SOURCE: Billy Holcomb Chapter 1069 35th Anniversary Plaque Book by Phillip Holdaway

 Credits.
-This page originally submitted on , by Michael Kindig of Long Beach, California.
-This page has been viewed 585 times since then and 36 times this year.
-Photos: 1, 2, 3. submitted on , by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
 This page was last revised on June 16, 2016.
+It was originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 730 times since then and 27 times this year.
+Photos: 1, 2, 3. submitted on December 19, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.